mrGit-bit/paddle/README.md

 ## 📖 Overview

 This is a web application built using Django and Django Rest Framework (DRF) for managing a "Hall of Fame" for paddle tennis players.

-The app features a front-end built with Django templates and JavaScript, enabling users to view player rankings and detailed match records.
+The app features a front-end built with Django templates and JavaScript.
+Users can view player rankings, detailed match records, and player profiles.

 ### ✨ Key Features